Sparsh239/Impact-Evaluation-on-New-York-s-Felony-Crime-Rate-Reduction-Program/README.md

 # **Instructions**
 ## **data_preprocessing.csv**
+Data preprocessing is the most essential step before getting into exploratory data analysis, statistical analysis and probit modelling.
+Here, we are taking necessary steps to calculate all the important covariates that have the potential to influence the probability of a person provided intervention after January 2010 to again commit a felony crime apart from just being in the treatment group.
+Moreover, through data preprocessing, we find our dependent outcome variable.
+It is a dummy variable ( 0: the arrested person  did not commit a crime in one year after January 2010 , 1: the arrested individual did commit a crime in one year after January 2010 ).
+After data wrangling and merging along with few other operation we should have the following columns in our dataframe.
+> **Covariates**
+1. age
+2. Gender
+3. Home precincts
+4. Number of prior misdemeanor arrests (in the last 2 years)
+5. Number of prior felony arrests (in the last 2 years)
+6. Number of prior misdemeanor arrests (in the last 6 months)
+7. Number of prior felony arrests (in the last 6 months)

+> **Independent Variable**
+1. treatment_status

+> **Dependent Variable**
+1. Binary outcome that measures any felony re-arrest in a 1-year period following the arrest

 1. ***Read the datasets*** <br>
 >There are three datasets required in this analysis.
 The dataset belong to the Crime and Education Lab at UChicago.
 They come along with the repository when cloned in the Desktop.
 >> *arrest.csv*